Jean Batten: England to Brazil

 Batten had turned her mind to a record flight from England to South America even before she had left Australia in April.
 Few pilots had attempted record flights over the South Atlantic; the record at the time was 16 hours, 30 minutes, held by the Spaniard Juan Ignacio Pombo, and no female had yet done it solo.
 The record for the quickest flight from England to Brazil was held by Jim Mollison, who achieved it in three days, ten hours, and Batten decided to attempt to break this record as well.
-However, the route was already in use by Zeppelin airships and the French airline Aero-postale also regularly crossed the South Atlantic for its mail service.
+However, the route was already in use by Zeppelin airships and the French airline Aeropostale also regularly crossed the South Atlantic for its mail service.
 At least one aviation journal thought Batten's record attempt, once it became public knowledge, had little value.